 - Default Port / User Defined Port By default, LDAP uses port 389.
 To use a different port, click User defined ports, and then enter a different port number in the Single port field. - Base DN, Base Search This describes the name you want to bind against the LDAP, and where in the database to begin searching for the specified Base DN.
 An example Base DN value might be: "cn=Administrator,cn=Users,dc=testradius,dc=com" and an example Base Search value might be: "cn=Users,dc=raritan,dc=com".
-Consult your authentication server administrator for the appropriate values to enter into these fields. - Certificate File Consult your authentication server administrator for the appropriate values to type into this field on LDAP configuration menu/page, in order to process LDAP authentication queries from Dominion SX.
+Consult your authentication server administrator for the appropriate values to enter into these fields.
+In order to Authenticate to a remote AD Server, the SX BaseDN must be set as follows: "cn=Administrator, cn=Users, dc=raritan, dc=net". - Always use administrator or another role that has permissions to the tree where the users are stored.
+Search fields must use, for example, "cn=Users, dc=raritan, dc=net". - Certificate File Consult your authentication server administrator for the appropriate values to type into this field on LDAP configuration menu/page, in order to process LDAP authentication queries from SX.